kleinfreund/kleinfreund.de/src/pages/cv.md

 title: Curriculum vitae
 menu_text: CV
 description: CV of Philipp Rudloff, front-end developer currently living in the Netherlands.
-date: 2020-06-04
+date: 2020-07-18
 ---

 My name is Philipp Rudloff.

-I’m a front-end developer working at [Sendcloud](https://sendcloud.com).
+I’m a front-end developer building websites and web applications with accessible user interfaces.
+With the long-term objectives of a system in mind, I’m capable of designing and implementing robust software architectures which work well for a system’s developers and, most importantly, its users.

 ## Contact